Ferrari Jano engine

-Vittorio Jano designed a new 60° V12 engine for sports car racing for Ferrari.
-This new engine, introduced in 1956, combined elements of both Colombo and Lampredi engines with new features.
-Engine architecture was more of Lampredi school but retained smaller Colombo internal measurements.
+The Ferrari Jano V12 was a 60° V12 engine for sports car racing designed by Vittorio Jano for Ferrari and introduced in 1956.
+It combined elements of both Colombo and Lampredi V12s with new features.
+The dry sump, OHC design was produced only until 1958, in displacements from 2953 cc and 4023 cc.

+Design

+The engine architecture of the Ferrari Jano V12 was more of Lampredi school but retained smaller Colombo internal measurements.
 Jano moved to Ferrari along with his designs for the Lancia D50 in 1955 and went on to design not only a new V12 but also a family of the Dino V6 engines soon after.
 Some of the technical ideas came from the Jano's Lancia V8 DOHC engine, intended for Formula One.
 This family of engines replaced Lampredi inline-4s known from Ferrari Monza line and went on to win many international races and titles for Ferrari.
 The design team comprised Jano as well as Vittorio Bellentani, Alberto Massimino (best known for the Maserati 250F), and Andrea Fraschetti.

 All Jano engines used dry sump lubrication and almost all of them had two spark plugs per cylinder with four coils.
 Also most of them had DOHC configuration with chain-driven camshafts and two valves per cylinder.